 Finally, knowing your RV’s weight can be important when traveling on roads with weight restrictions.
 Larger motorhomes and travel trailers may not be permitted on roads that can’t handle their weight.

-Speaking of maneuverability, you will need to take wide turns.
+Speaking of maneuverability, you’ll need to take wider turns – regardless of your RV’s size.
 This is particularly true of right turns because you’ll be up against the curb.
 A sharp turn could find your rear tires up on the curb or tracking over someone’s lawn.

 You must also stay in your own lane to avoid a collision, so simply pull out farther into the intersection before starting the turn.
 Watch your rear-view mirrors, keep as close to the center lane as you can, and be aware of impatient drivers who may try to zip around you.